 If you’re just into gaming this 12-core CPU is perfect both for current and future AAA titles.
 Further, while it doesn’t have the sheer horsepower and core count of the 5950X, the 5900X can be an excellent base for an entry workstation PC, focusing on rendering, video, or photo editing.
 A powerful CPU such as the 5900X demands a capable GPU.
-So read on and find out the best graphics cards for Ryzen 5 5900X.
+So read on and find out the best GPUs for Ryzen 5 5900X.

 Okay, considering you’re getting the Ryzen 9 5900X for the purpose of running the latest and greatest games, the logical assumption is that you probably have a high-refresh-rate 1440p monitor or maybe even a 4K display.
 Well, for these two scenarios the RTX 3080 is the best video card for the Ryzen 9 5900X.
 And hey, if you’re interested in high refresh rate monitors we have guides for the best 1440p 240Hz monitors as well as for best 4k 144Hz monitors for gaming.

 The RTX 3080 can run almost every current title at 4K and 60fps with all options cranked to the max.
 The card also has a pretty solid ray tracing performance as well as DLSS support.
 If you’re gaming at 1440p, expect triple-digit performance in almost every game you can think of playing.